U.S. expat taxes in the United Kingdom

 You can lower your U.S. bill and avoid dual taxation with certain tax strategies.
 Expats may take advantage of one of two options, detailed below, to lower their taxes.

 Your U.K. retirement investments can get special treatment.
-Thanks to the United States - United Kingdom tax treaty, you can deduct your contributions to a qualified U.K. pension scheme on your U.S. taxes.
+Thanks to the U.S./U.K. tax treaty (see below), you can deduct your contributions to a qualified U.K. pension scheme on your U.S. taxes.
 Plus, your account is treated similarly to a 401(k) or IRA, letting your retirement investments grow tax free.

 In most cases, your U.K. pension is subject to FBAR reporting and, depending on the amount in the account, it may be subject to FATCA reporting as well.

 Your U.K. income taxes are based on your residency and domicile status.
-Where U.K. taxes are concerned, your domicile is generally where you have your permanent home and typically follows the residency of one’s father.
+Where U.K. taxes for expats are concerned, your domicile is generally where you have your permanent home and typically follows the residency of one’s father.
 Your residency is where you spend your most of your time.
 You can be a resident in more than one country, but you can only have one domicile.

 - Residents who are domiciled pay taxes on all their income and capital gains, regardless of where they’re earned.

-U.S. expats in U.K. cities have set income tax rates range from 0% to 45%.
+U.S. expats in U.K. cities have set income tax rates, ranging from 0% to 45%.
 Similar to taxes in the U.S., the percentage of tax that you pay increases as your income increases into different bands (known as brackets in the U.S.).
 Due to the wide ranges of the U.K.’s top bands, many Americans would pay higher income tax rates than at home.
 It’s worth noting that tax rates are different for expats in Scotland.2020/2021 U.K. tax rates

 |Band||Tax Rates||Taxable income|

-As your U.S. tax documentation and reporting generally follows a calendar year, you may need to combine your P60s with pay stubs and other payment records as an American working in the UK to reflect a full tax year.
+As your U.S. tax documentation and reporting generally follows a calendar year, you may need to combine your P60s with pay stubs and other payment records to reflect a full tax year.

-How H&R Block can help Americans working in the U.K. with taxes
+How H&R Block can help U.S. citizens living in the U.K. with taxes